Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

     git commit -m "first commit"
     git push origin main
     ```
-10. Create a folder called `assignment11`.
-This is for the exercises prior to the assignment.
-Create an `assignment11` git branch.
+10. Create an `assignment11` git branch.
+Create a folder called `assignment11`.
+This is for the exercises prior to the assignment and will also be used for the assignment.

 For the following code examples, you create programs in the `assignment11` folder.
 Some of this code won't run correctly within the Python interactive shell.
 As you do the lesson and assignment, periodically add and commit your changes and push the `assignment11` branch to GitHub.
 This is to practice the procedures of a development shop.
 When you use these procedures, you can be confident that you won't break something and have to start over.
 You can just switch back to the last commit if something breaks.